Skip to main content

 How to Help Your Students Cope With Trauma

-The effects of trauma are difficult for anyone to overcome.
-For children, however, the consequences are often greater.
-With many students experiencing ongoing daily trauma, or chronic trauma, teachers are challenged to find the best ways to help them feel safe and secure where social, mental and physical development matters most.
+The effects of trauma are difficult for anyone to overcome, but for children, the consequences are often greater and can follow them into the classroom.
+With many students experiencing ongoing daily trauma, or chronic trauma, teachers must find the best ways to help them feel safe and secure where social, mental and physical development matters most.

 Why Should You Care About Trauma?